gethin101/A1-mini-camera-system/JOURNAL.md

 Today, I did some messing around with the camera app on my computer and realised that all I need the pi pico to do is send an **enter** keystroke to the computer while the camera app is open using the webcam and it will take and save all of the photos into a folder that I can view them all later and stitch together to make the timelapse.

-I wrote the simple script for the pico in CircuitPython that detects the switch being pressed through one of the GPIO pins (I have put it to 15 for now but I can change whenever), it waits a tiny amount to make sure the switch isn't triggered twice and sends **enter** to my computer.
+I wrote the simple script for the pico in CircuitPython that detects the switch being pressed through one of the GPIO pins (I have put it to 15 for now but I can change whenever), it waits 0.15 seconds to make sure the switch isn't triggered twice and sends **enter** to my computer.

 You can see below the first iteration of my CircuitPython program and how I plan to wire the microswitch to the pico (COM -> GND and NO -> GPIO)